Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Applications for Artificial Planetary Evolution

-We extrapolate the eccentricity evolution of the giant planets from Figure 1 in \citet{Tsiganis:2005} using the semi-major axis, apocenter, and pericenter curves.\footnote{We use the online tool \texttt{Webplot Digitizer} to extract the data from the figure (\hyperlink{https://apps.automeris.io/wpd4/}{https://apps.automeris.io/wpd4/}).} We calculate "early" and "late" eccentricity time-evolution profiles for Uranus and Neptune using the values in the three curves since $a_{\rm peri} = a(1-e)$ and $a_{\rm apo}=a(1+e)$.
-(See Figure \ref{fig:extrapolate}).
-We fit an exponential function $\Delta e + e_0 + \Delta e \exp{t/\tau}$ to the data to find a best-fit damping timescale, $\tau$.
-The presence of a massive planetesimal disk in \citet{Tsiganis:2005} simulations is responsible for damping the eccentricities of Uranus and Neptune.
-After millions of years, the volume density of the disk can drop by 2-3 orders of magnitude, so the damping rate decreases as well.
-Our goal here is to calculate damping timescales due to analytical dynamical friction theory and compare with the best fit damping timescales extracted from the simulations to confirm dynamical friction is the dominant force at play.
-With this example, we will demonstrate how one can artificially evolve planets according to a physically motivated process.
+We extrapolate the {semi-major axis, apocenter, and pericenter} evolution of the giant planets from Figure 1 in \citet{Tsiganis:2005} {for the time range between 8.6 Myr and 80 Myr}.\footnote{We use the online tool \texttt{Webplot Digitizer} to extract the data from the figure (\hyperlink{https://apps.automeris.io/wpd4/}{https://apps.automeris.io/wpd4/}).} We calculate ``early" (8.6-20 Myr) and ``late" (30-80 Myr) eccentricity time-evolution profiles for Uranus and Neptune using the values in the three curves since $a_{\rm peri} = a(1-e)$ and $a_{\rm apo}=a(1+e)$ (see Figure \ref{fig:extrapolate}).
+We use {\texttt{scipy.optimize.curve\_fit} to} fit an exponential function {(Equation \ref{aeifuncs}c)} to the data to find best-fit {parameters for semi-major axis and eccentricity.} {Because the fit is done with data points that were extracted by hand, which are not evenly spaced in time, this fit is {just meant to be an estimate of the overall motion}.
+For Uranus' early and late phases, we find ($e_0 = 0.06$, $e_f = 0.018$, $\tau_e = 1.5$ Myr; $a_0 = 18.6$ au, $a_f = 19.3$ au, $\tau_a = 7.2$ Myr) and ($e_0 = 0.054$, $e_f = 0.03$, $\tau_e = 20$ Myr; $a_0 = 19.3$, $a_f = 19.7$, $\tau_a = 17$ Myr), respectively.
+For Neptune's early and late damping phases, we find ($e_0 = 0.06$, $e_f = 0.02$, $\tau_e = 1.5$ Myr; $a_0 = 23.7$ au, $a_f = 25.4$ au, $\tau_a = 11$ Myr) and ($e_0 = 0.055$, $e_f = 0.022$, $\tau_e = 6$ Myr; $a_0 = 25.5$ au, $a_f = 26.43$ au, $\tau_a = 9.6$ Myr), respectively.}